nimbella/docs/docs/deployer-spec.md

   ...
 ```

-For web content that can be built either locally or remotely, do not specify either flag.
+For web content that can be built either locally or remotely, do not specify either property.
 Let the command line option `--remote-build` govern where the build takes place (or, when deploying from the workbench, remote will be assumed).

 ## Information Links